MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/custom-branding-meetings.md

 Branding in Teams meetings allows organizations to extend their visual identities across the meeting experience.
 Brand images and colors help foster internal corporate culture building and increase overall brand awareness with external meeting participants.
 With the help of an organization's brand management and corporate communications teams, tenant admins can easily set up and create branded meeting themes for various business units and departments within a single tenant.

 By default, Teams premium licensed users who have been assigned a meeting customization policy can create branding-enabled meetings.
-These meetings are branded by default, and anyone who joins the meetings can see the branding (including unlicensed internal, external, and anonymous users).
+These meetings are branded by default, and anyone who joins the meetings can see the branding (including guests, unlicensed internal, and anonymous users).

 > [!NOTE]
 > Attendees joining Teams through the Web experience won't be able to see branding